• Skip to primary navigation

 Instructions

-• Roll the pastry out and spread the chocolate spread over it.
-Add the banana and spread on top.
+• Roll 375 g Puff pastry out and spread 6 tablespoon Chocolate Spread over it.
+Add 2 Bananas on top.

-• Put on a lined baking sheet and brush a little egg on top of each one.
-Put in a preheated over at 190°C/375°F/Gas 5 for 20 minutes until browned.
+• Put on a lined baking sheet and brush each one with 1 Egg.
+Put into the oven for 20 minutes until browned.

 • Leave to cool before serving.